ucbepic/docetl/docs/concepts/operators.md

 # Operators

-Operators in docetl are designed for semantically processing unstructured data.
+Operators in DocETL are designed for semantically processing unstructured data.
 They form the building blocks of data processing pipelines, allowing you to transform, analyze, and manipulate datasets efficiently.

 ## Overview

 - Datasets contain documents, where a document is an object in the JSON list, with fields and values.
-- docetl provides several operators, each tailored for specific unstructured data processing tasks.
+- DocETL provides several operators, each tailored for specific unstructured data processing tasks.
 - By default, operations are parallelized on your data using multithreading for improved performance.

-!!! tip "Caching in docetl"
+!!! tip "Caching in DocETL"

-    docetl employs caching for all LLM calls and partially-optimized plans.
+    DocETL employs caching for all LLM calls and partially-optimized plans.
 The cache is stored in the `.docetl/cache` and `.docetl/llm_cache` directories within your home directory.
 This caching mechanism helps to improve performance and reduce redundant API calls when running similar operations or reprocessing data.

 ## Common Attributes